mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

    `D:\Apple Computer`

-3. On your local C drive, follow these steps to open your old `Apple Computer` folder:
+3. Follow these steps to open the `Apple Computer` folder on your C drive:

    a.
 Click the **Start** button.<br />
    b.
 While the Start menu is open, type `%appdata%` and press Enter.
 This will open your `AppData` folder.<br />